Company secretary

 As a company secretary, you'll need to:

-- guide the chairman and the board to ensure they are operating in accordance with rules and regulations
+- advise the chair and the board to ensure they are operating in accordance with rules and regulations

-- facilitate good communication between the board, committees, senior management and non-executive directors, and shareholders
+- facilitate good communication between the board, its committees, senior management, non-executive directors, shareholders and, where relevant, regulators

-- file necessary documents with Companies House, such as annual tax returns and audit reports
+- file statutory documents with Companies House, such as annual confirmation statements, annual tax returns and reports on share capital

-- monitor changes in relevant legislation and the regulatory environment and take appropriate action
+- monitor changes in legislation and regulation affecting the company's operations, advising the board accordingly and ensuring appropriate internal processes are updated

 Depending on the organisation you work for, you may also need to:

-- take responsibility for the HR and health and safety of employees and manage matters related to insurance and property
+- take responsibility for the HR, health and safety, insurance and property matters (particularly for smaller companies or charities)

-- monitor the administration of the company's pension scheme.
+- monitor the administration of the company's pension scheme, ensuring legal compliance and supporting trustee governance.

 Salary

-Salaries can vary greatly, depending on the sector, location and the size and type of an organisation.
+Salaries can vary greatly, depending on the sector you work in (public or corporate), location and the size and type of organisation you work for.
+Other factors affecting your salary include your experience, professional qualifications and level of responsibility.

 Income data from The Chartered Governance Institute UK & Ireland.
 Figures are intended as a guide only.